gerstner-hub/xwmfs/README.md

 INTRODUCTION
 ============

-This is xwmfs (X window manager file system), a userspace filesystem based on fuse that allows interaction with an EWMH compliant X11 window manager via files.
+This is xwmfs (X window manager file system), a userspace file system based on fuse that allows interaction with an EWMH compliant X11 window manager via files.